-Libby completed an Honours Bachelor’s degree in Linguistics at MacMaster University.
+Libby completed an Honours Bachelor’s degree in Linguistics at McMaster University.
 After finishing her undergraduate degree, she went on to Georgian College to complete a post-graduate diploma as a Communicative Disorders Assistant (CDA).
-Before joining Anderson Speech Consultants, she worked at the Halton Catholic District School Board, providing speech and language services to primary children.
+Before joining Anderson Therapy Services (ATS), she worked at the Halton Catholic District School Board, providing speech and language services to primary children.
 She has really enjoyed working with a wide variety of speech and language needs throughout her career.

 Outside of work, Libby enjoys hiking the Bruce Trail, spending time in the kitchen cooking, reading cookbooks and volunteering in her church community lunch programs.

-Samantha has completed an Honours Bachelor’s degree in Psychology and Linguistics at University of Toronto Mississauga.
+Samantha has completed an Honours Bachelor’s degree in Psychology and Linguistics at the University of Toronto, Mississauga.
 After she finished her undergraduate degree, Samantha went to Durham College to complete a postgraduate diploma as a Communicative Disorders Assistant (CDA).

 Samantha has several years of volunteer experience in the field working with both children and adults.
 She has volunteered at our Speak & Ride and our Lively Letters summer camps.
 Throughout university, Samantha volunteered with an aphasia group at a local hospital.

 Outside of work, Samantha is attending various courses and learning sign language.
 She enjoys spending time with her family and always finding a way to visit her cottage up north.